steventouba/Quicksliver/README.md

 [Live Demo](https://quicksilver1.herokuapp.com/#/)

 ## Description
-Quicksilver is a single page messaging app, inspired by slack and greek mytholgoy.
-It allows user to create, send, and receive messages in realtime.
+Quicksilver is a single page messaging app, inspired by slack, greek mytholgoy and Office Space.
+It allows users to create, send, and receive messages in realtime.

 ## Technologies Used
   * Backend: Ruby on Rails / PostgreSQL